AminKhanmohamadi/DigiPress/README.md

 <h1 align='center'>Digital Products Online Store</h1>
-This project is an online store for selling digital products, built with **Django** and **JavaScript**.
-The project includes features such as an admin panel, shopping cart, user registration and login system, a blog with comments, and integration with a payment gateway.
+<h3 align='center'>This project is an online store for selling digital products, built with **Django** and **JavaScript**.
+The project includes features such as an admin panel, shopping cart, user registration and login system, a blog with comments, and integration with a payment gateway.</h3>

-Features
+<h4>Features</h4>

 - **Custom Admin Panel:** Manage products, users, and orders.
 - **Authentication System:** User registration and login with email verification using **Django-Allauth**.